cobriniklab/seuratTools/README.md

 ## Split included dataset based on collection technology

-seuratTools includes a function, `SplitObject`, which is capable of splitting the dataset into subsets based on a single attribute indicated by the split.by argument
+chevreulSeurat includes a function, `SplitObject`, which is capable of splitting the dataset into subsets based on a single attribute indicated by the split.by argument